 While we were having lunch the area on the top started to fill up.
 We decided to leave as soon as we had finished our burgers.
 I counted a total of 15 people at the top as we getting ready to lave.
 Just before we left I took a picture of a grassy meadow in the distance across the lake.
 While most people would probably not even notice the meadow it was significant to me as is above Stenton Lake.
-I hiked to Stenton Lake with Emily in 2018 and it remains one of my favourite overnight camping trips.
+I hiked to Stenton Lake with Micah in 2018 and it remains one of my favourite overnight camping trips.
 It is not everyday you can hike to a deserted lake and view the Milky Way starting the hike right from your front door.

 Our stay at Aylmer Lookout was about 45 minutes.
 We started back down just after 1 pm.
 I was shocked the steady stream of people we passed heading up to the lookout.
 It was a lot like rush hour.
 As downhill hikers and the fact that we were not really in a rush Siobhan and I pulled over to let the hikers pass.
 I am guessing we passed 20 or more people heading up to the Lookout.
 One of the groups that passed us was the couple we passed near the beginning of the hike with samoyeds!
 They had made it all the way to the Lookout.
 We starting jogging lightly letting gravity do some of the work to propel us forward.
 We arrived back at the junction for Aylmer Pass in just 18 minutes compared to the 30 minutes it had take us to hike up.
 Siobhan was just about to change into her running shoes when we noticed a deer feeding a short way off the trail.
 The deer seemed to be very habituated to people as it paid us no notice and just kept munching away.
 We took a couple of photos and headed down the trail a short way so Siobhan could change into her shoes without disturbing the deer.